-At ten, Keram was performing radio dramas for the CBC and launched his music career, releasing a full length album at fourteen in South America signed to a major label with songs charting at radio.
+At 10 years of age, Keram was performing radio dramas for the CBC and launched his music career, releasing a full length album at fourteen in South America signed to a major label with songs charting at radio.

 At 14 Keram was nominated for a Dora Mavor Moore Award (Canada's Tony) for his performance in "The Prince and the Pauper."
 At fifteen, he met Keith White and the two formed the band Blue Dog Pict for which Keram was the frontman for seven years.

 "Some call it a cult, others a culture"

 Keram created Constant Change, an indie record label in 1993.
 BDP released three albums and toured North America, charting in the top ten on a dozen College radio stations.
 BDP evolved into a lifestyle; the 'crew' helped them make every show an event: lighting, sets, costumes and makeup, and when themes for shows were announced, the audience prepared accordingly.

 Keram dubbed them "Sky Pirates," a global network of creative pro-active skeptics.
 August 4th, Robot Pride Day, is a holiday recognized globally by Sky Pirates.

 In 2004, Keram wrote/produced/directed the "The Charge of the 08.ZIYA," a feature-length film about the Sky Pirates.
 Drawn from logs of old Sky Pirate chats in IRC (internet relay chat) the film details the fight to keep the imagination free from the Corprat Empyre.

 In 1996 Keram teamed up with Joshua Joudrie and DJ Shine to form Automated Gardens, an ambient-electro project using delays, turntables and instruments.
 Dubbed "Autogard" by fans, they played a wide variety of raves, usually taking over the chill out rooms for up to eight hours!